 Cost is also a factor.
 Blue hydrogen is deployed at industrial scale today, although improvements in production and efficiency can further reduce costs.
 In most countries, blue hydrogen can currently be produced at lower cost than green, which is still in the earlier stages of its development.

 With additional deployment of CO2 policy and hydrogen incentives, demand for hydrogen will rise and its use will gain traction – requiring both production technologies for hydrogen.

 As long as it is low-carbon, hydrogen is a versatile clean-burning fuel with huge potential.
 September 2020 saw the first hydrogen-powered train on the UK’s railways, development of hydrogen fuel cells to power lorries, and use of hydrogen energy to help decarbonize the steel industry.
 The European Commission cited hydrogen as being a solution capable of decarbonizing “industrial processes and economic sectors where reducing carbon emissions is both urgent and hard to achieve”.

 Follow ExxonMobil’s progress in developing carbon capture and storage technology and hydrogen.
-Scroll to the bottom of this page and subscribe for our monthly updates.
+Scroll to the bottom of this page and subscribe for our updates.